Pepperidge Farm sues Trader Joe's over Milano cookie

 Launched in 1956, the Milano consists of chocolate filling, and sometimes other flavors, sandwiched between two oval-shaped cookies.
 A trademark was registered in 2010.

-Pepperidge Farm, a bakery unit of Campbell Soup Co (CPB.N), said Trader Joe’s version was more rectangular but had rounded edges, “mimicking an overall oval shape.”
+Pepperidge Farm, a bakery unit of Campbell Soup Co, said Trader Joe’s version was more rectangular but had rounded edges, “mimicking an overall oval shape.”
 It also accused Trader Joe’s of using similar packaging.

 “The acts of Trader Joe’s have been malicious and calculated to injure Pepperidge Farm,” whose Milano has generated hundreds of millions of dollars of revenue in the last decade, the complaint said.